 School starts daily at 7:50 AM.
-For safety reasons, students should not arrive on campus earlier than 7:30 AM nor stay later than 3:15 PM (even on the playground) unless they are attending an organized, adult-supervised program associated with the school.
+For safety reasons, students should not arrive on campus earlier than 7:30 AM nor stay later than 3:30 PM (even on the playground) unless they are attending an organized, adult-supervised program associated with the school.
 Children are not to be left unattended, so parents are to stay with their children until the supervisor arrives.
 Students are allowed into the classroom at 7:45 AM.
 Students should be on campus by 7:47 AM, but an earlier arrival is encouraged, allowing time to unpack in the classroom and take their seats by 7:50 AM.
-Before school, students will be supervised in a designated room beginning at 7:30 AM (7:25 AM for students who have Prep siblings).
+Before school, students will be supervised in a designated room beginning at 7:30 AM.

-School ends at 2:50 PM.
-Students who are not picked up by 3:15 PM will be taken to the Afterschool Club Director.
-If you arrive after dismissal, please park and walk to the South doors, just West of the MPR entrance, to get your child.
+School ends at 3:00 PM.
+Students who are not picked up by 3:30 PM will be taken to the Afterschool Club Director.
+If you arrive after 3:30 PM, please just park and walk to the North Atrium Doors, West of the MPR entrance, to get your child using your BLUE pick-up card.
 Repeatedly picking up students late from school is inconsiderate of those who are waiting.
 If a student has not been picked up an hour after the conclusion of dismissal and the parents cannot be reached, the school will need to call the nearest police precinct to make arrangements for the child.